NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ringmaster's Introduction.md

 * * *

 You announce the triggering ally with a litany of their legendary achievements, spurring them to action.
-The target is [[Conditions/Quickened|Quickened]] this turn and can spend the extra action to Stride, Strike, Demoralize, Feint, or Perform.
+The target is [[Quickened|Quickened]] this turn and can spend the extra action to Stride, Strike, Demoralize, Feint, or Perform.

 *Source: Pathfinder #156: The Apocalypse Prophet* *OGL*